Sandown and Shanklin Independent Lifeboat Station: 1980s onwards

-On Friday 12 July 2024, in front of an audience of over 100 guests at the Broadway Centre, Sandown, including MPs, and the present and former mayors, Mrs Susie Sheldon, Lord Lieutenant of the Isle of Wight, presented the Coxswain and crew of the Sandown and Shanklin Independent Lifeboat with the The King's Award for Voluntary Service.
+On Friday 12 July 2024, in front of an audience of over 100 guests at the Broadway Centre, Sandown, including MPs, and the present and former mayors, Mrs Susie Sheldon, Lord Lieutenant of the Isle of Wight, presented the Coxswain and crew of the Sandown and Shanklin Independent Lifeboat with The King's Award for Voluntary Service.

 Solent Rescue is a registered charity (No. 267039), supported entirely by public donation.

 Station honours

 The following are awards made at Sandown.